pszufe/OpenStreetMapXSim.jl/README.md

 OpenStreetMapXSim - map simulations library

-This is a proof-of-concept beta version.
+This is a proof-of-concept beta WIP version.

 ## Installation